 - Members shall delete and/or destroy any personal data they have about other Members which they obtained for the purposes of providing or receiving the Services;

-In the event of suspension of access to the Services and/or termination of these GCU in accordance with this Article 14, the Member shall have no right to any reimbursement or compensation for any loss suffered by it or any third party.
+In the event of suspension from the Application or of access to the Services and/or termination of these GCU in accordance with this Article 14, the Member shall have no right to any reimbursement or compensation for any loss suffered by it or any third party.

 15. Transfer of the GCU